Harshit186/Harshit/README.md

 * Survey questions

 Tools Used
-*  MSSQL - For Quaries
+*  MSSQL - For Quarries

 *  Power BI - For Visualization